mudassirali007/Code-Challenge-Xiangmei/readme.md

-# Bodis Code Challenge
+#Code Challenge

-Thanks for your interest in Bodis and for taking the time to work on our code challenge.
 We've provided a small Laravel application with an interface built using Vue.
 Your task is to implement functionality as outlined on the application's *code challenge* page.
 There are additional bonus items that you may choose to complete as well.

 ![Screenshot](public/images/screenshot.png)